The Haunting (1963 film): Casting

 Although Susan Hayward was reported to be in the running for one of the two female leads, Julie Harris was chosen for the role of Eleanor Vance.
 Wise had seen Harris on stage, and felt she was right for the part of the psychologically fragile Eleanor.
 Harris agreed to do the film in part because the role was complex and the idea of the house taking over Eleanor's mind was interesting.
 But she also chose it because she had a long-standing interest in parapsychology.
-English actress Claire Bloom was cast as Theo.
-In part, however, the decision to cast Bloom and Johnson was because of Eady Levy requirements that the cast be partly British.
-To make Bloom's character appear more bohemian, mod fashion designer Mary Quant was hired to design clothing specifically for the Theodora character.
+Claire Bloom was cast as Theo.
+The decision to cast Bloom and Richard Johnson was in part because of Eady Levy requirements that the cast be partly British.
+To make Bloom's Theodora character appear more bohemian, mod fashion designer Mary Quant was hired to design clothing specifically for Bloom's character.

-Richard Johnson, under contract to MGM, was cast as Dr. Markway.
+Richard Johnson, under contract to MGM, was cast as Dr Markway.
 Wise saw Johnson in a Royal Shakespeare Company production of The Devils.
 Impressed with his acting, he offered him the role.
 Johnson later said he received invaluable film acting advice from Wise.
 Wise told him to keep his eyes steady, to blink less, and to try not to time his acting (Wise said he would take care of that in the editing room).
 Johnson also credited Wise with helping him to craft a much more natural acting performance.
 Russ Tamblyn, also under contract to MGM, initially turned down the role as Luke because he felt that the character was "a jerk", although he thought that the script was very good.
 The studio forced him to reconsider, threatening him with suspension.
-Tamblyn told the British cinema magazine Film Review in 1995 that while reading the script a second time, he realised the character was much more interesting.
-"This is the ironic part," he said, "it turned out to be one of my favourite films that I've been in!"
+Tamblyn told the cinema magazine Film Review in 1995 that while reading the script a second time, he realised the character was much more interesting.
+"This is the ironic part", he said, "it turned out to be one of my favourite films that I've been in!"

 Stunt performer Connie Tilton appears twice in the film.
-She portrays the death of the "Second Mrs. Crain" by flinging herself backward down a flight of stairs.
-Uncredited actress Freda Knorr is seen in shots before and after the fall; it is her face audiences associate with the "Second Mrs. Crain".
+She portrays the death of the "Second Mrs Crain" by flinging herself backward down a flight of stairs.
+Uncredited actress Freda Knorr is seen in shots before and after the fall; it is her face audiences associate with the "Second Mrs Crain".
 Tilton also appears when Abigail Crain's Nurse-Companion hangs herself at the top of the spiral staircase in the library.
 Although uncredited actress Rosemary Dorken is seen climbing the stairs and going past the camera, it is Tilton's body that suddenly appears in shot again as the Nurse-Companion hangs herself.